Choctaw Civil War: Civil war

 Faced with defeat, the Western Division signed a peace treaty in November 1750.
 The surviving Choctaw leaders concluded a treaty favorable to the Eastern Division and the French.
 Under the terms of said treaty, the Choctaw promised to avenge the death of any Frenchmen with the death of a rebel Choctaw, kill any remaining British merchants and their Choctaw supporters in Choctaw lands, and continue the war against the Chickasaw.
 The Western Division was also forced to destroy fortified settlements in their territory and exchange prisoners.

 Aftermath

 The war left hundreds of Choctaws dead.
 Dozens of villages were destroyed, and many more were damaged or depopulated.
 With the Eastern Division established as the dominant force among the Choctaw people, the faction ended trade with Britain and returned to the pre-war trade with the French.
 However, the war also caused the Choctaw to re-evaluate their relations with the European powers; in the postwar years, the Choctaw adopted a flexible, pragmatic stance towards Britain, France, and Spain, eventually resulting in the Choctaw supporting Britain in the Seven Years' War and both Britain and Spain during the American Revolutionary War.

+In literature

+The leadup to the civil war plays a role in LeAnne Howe's 2001 novel Shell Shaker.